Reference Guide#

 Global Email includes a DeliverabilityConfidenceScore (DCS) with each email.

-The DCS is a single number in range 0-100 that represents how confident we are that an email will successfully send.
+The DCS is a single number in range 0-100 that represents how confident we are that an email will successfully delivered.
 It can be used as a quicker and simpler way to filter emails, either as a first step before diving into result codes, or for a single pass of data cleansing.

 DCS